 For the books topic of November’s data sketches I wanted to look into fantasy books.
 It’s really the only genre that I read, besides study books.
 I always feel that the titles of fantasy books have a certain thing/rhythm in common.
 To get a decent set of fantasy book titles I started with the top 100 most popular fantasy authors from Amazon.
 I then used the Goodreads API,to get information about each author, such the number of title and ratings per book.

-After data cleaning I was left with almost 900 book titles.
-I then used a text mining and t-SNE algorithm to cluster the books on general terms, such as battle, nature, blood or red.
+I used text mining and the t-SNE algorithm to cluster the books on general terms, such as battle, nature, blood or red.
 This gave each book a position in a 2D plane.
 Using a travelling salesman approach I connected all the books by the same author with the shortest line and that is really all that is visible in the final product.

 For a little bit of flair I encoded the book’s title in sweeping arcs moving around each circle (representing one book).
 You can read more about the data, sketching & coding on the data sketches' November write-up.